chiralcode/ColorPicker/README.md

 Color Picker for Android
 ===================================

+Forked to improve ease of use as a library module and added support for production of a maven artifact via the `uploadArchives` gradle task.

 Easy to use, fully functional color picker with compact design based on HSV color model.
 Project consists two main classes which can be easily extended and suited to user requirements.

 * ColorPicker.java - basic color picker which allows user to pick a single color